embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/avoiding-errors/template.md

 ## Ensuring data is loaded within templates

 <aside>
-  &lbrace;&lbrace;assert-must-preload&rbrace;&rbrace; only works on models that have included the {{docs-link 'LoadableModel' 'docs.api.item' 'mixins/loadable-model'}} mixin.
+  &lt;AssertMustPreload /&gt; only works on models that have included the {{docs-link 'LoadableModel' 'docs.api.item' 'mixins/loadable-model'}} mixin.
 </aside>

 You can use the `<AssertMustPreload />` component to throw a dev-time warning if a template is rendered without all of its requisite data.
 This can help you avoid FOUC and the `n+1` query bug.